House collapses amid fire and explosion in Croydon - NewsBreak

 House collapses amid fire and explosion in Croydon

-Firefighters were called to the scene in Galpin’s Road in Thornton Heath shortly after 7am on Monday.
+Firefighters were called to the scene at Galpin’s Road in Thornton Heath shortly after 7am on Monday.

 London Fire Brigade (LFB) said the cause of the fire and explosion is not known.